vinaykukke/unsigned_py/README.md

 ```

 First enter the `power user mode` by clicking `tools/power user mode` Now you should be able to find your `Houdini 20.0` in the `tools/configure plugin/houdini` section

-## Adding the integrated deadline to houdini
-In order to add the `submit to deadline` item in the render tab, the fooling needs to be done:

-- Goto: `/Applications/Thinkbox/DeadlineRepository10/submission/Houdini/Installers` and install the submitter for the supported version of houdini
-- Goto: `/Users/vinaykukke/Library/Preferences/houdini/19.5/packages` and copy the `deadline.json` file to the version of houdini you wish to be using it in.
-This will give you the integrated deadline menu item.